CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Sell price:** 25 Coins (don't sell unless you have >200, ideally >500)
 - **Used for:**
   - DESERT
-    - Craft Gansu: Protective Mantle (2)
+    - RLab Quest: Zappy Zazzy Xombri (10)
     - Gansu Quests: Main Quest 1/Circle of Protection (15), Main Quest 3/Sacred Shrine (5), Stone Collector (100), Protect the Body (50), Protect the Mind (100), Protect the Spirit (200), Respark the Flame (20)
     - Ruins Quest: Tunnel Locked On (3)
     - HuntS2 Quest: Our Waymark Stones (10)